jramkiss/jramkiss.github.io/notebook/_posts/2019-08-21-word_embeddings.md

 To summarize, this loss function is trying to maximize the probability that word $o$ appears in the context of word $c$, while minimizing the probability that a randomly selected word from the vocabulary does not appear in the context of word $c$.
 We use the gradient of this loss function to iteratively update the word vectors, $u_o$ and $v_c$ and eventually get our word embeddings.

-> SGNS seeks to represent each word w in $V_W$ and each context c in VC as d-dimensional vectors w andc, such that words that are “similar” to each other will have similar vector representations.
-It does so by trying to maximize a function of the product w ·c for (w, c) pairs that occur in D, and minimize it for negative examples: (w, cN ) pairs that do not necessarily occur in D. The negative examples are created by stochastically corrupting observed (w, c) pairs from D – hence the name “negative sampling”.
-For each observation of (w,c), SGNS draws k contexts from the empirical unigram distribution P (c) = #(c).

 **Summary of Word2Vec**